Extent of Þingvallavatn

 Lake Þingvallavatn is the largest natural lake in Iceland, about 84 square kilometres, at an altitude of about 100 metres above sea level.
 The deepest part of the lake measures 114 metres, which means that it reaches below sea level.

-About 9/10 of the water influx in Þingvallavatn runs along underground channels to the lake.
+Today, around 90% of the water influx in Þingvallavatn runs along underground channels to the lake.
 It takes 20-30 years for water to run south into Þingvallavatn from the glacier Langjökull, and it's said that, on its way, it passes through the earth's mantle at a depth of eight kilometres.
 The rain that falls on the lava takes 2-4 months to enter the lake.

 South of Þingvellir is Nesjavellir, the largest high-temperature area in the country.
 There, water heats up underground by contact with hot rock, and is forced up through the crevices and faults under mount Hengill.

 Reykjavík Energy has harnessed the high-temperature area to heat cold water for household heating with low-pressure steam and drillhole water, but it also generates electricity with high-pressure steam.